de-Boer-Lab/Genomic-Model-Evaluation-API/README.md

 P: Here you go, Evaluator - i'm sending you a .json file back with all the predictions for cellY.

-### To test a basic TCP socket connection using Python scripts
+### How should I get started?

+#### I'm new to TCP sockets and want to test them out on my own:

 https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/training_examples/TCP_example

-### Instructions for how to create a sample Evaluator and Predictor containers
+### I feel like I understand (at a high level) how TCP sockets work and I'm excited to test out building 2 "test" Apptainer containers that will talk to each other:

 The example in the folder outlines an easy test communication between an Evaluator (with random sequences) and a Predictor (that will generate random predictions for any task you request).

 https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/training_examples/Apptainer/Test_Evaluator_Predictor

-### Containerizing evaluators and predictors
+#### I'm ready to dive into building more complicated Evaluators/Predictors and want to work through real world examples:

 We have created a Predictor for one of the DREAMRNN models (Rafi et. al 2024).
 Detailed instructions can be found here: https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/DREAM_RNN

-A sample Evaluator for MPRA sequences from Gosai et. al (2024) and instructions for how to build it can be found here: https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/Gosai_2024_Evaluator
+An Evaluator for MPRA sequences from Gosai et. al (2024) and instructions for how to build it can be found here: https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/Gosai_2024_Evaluator

+#### I want to use one of the predictor/evaluator containers that are already build:

+Coming soon :)

 | Evaluator     | Zenodo Download link|Description |
 | ----------- | ----------- | ----------- |